True to Yourself

-"True To Yourself" is a German only release taken from Australian recording artist Vanessa Amorosi's second studio album Change.
+"True to Yourself" is a German-only release by Australian singer Vanessa Amorosi, taken from her second studio album Change.
 The single was released on 24 February 2003 as the album's final single and peaked at No.99.

-It was included on the "Top Of The Pops 2003" compilation album.
+It was included on the Top of the Pops 2003 compilation album.

 In 2002, Amorosi re-recorded the song as a duet with Olivia Newton-John and it was to be included on Newton-John's album 2 (as track two).
 However, the track was dropped at the last minute due to contractual disagreements between Amorosi's Transistor Music and Newton-John's Universal Music labels.
 Both declared to feel very sad about this situation and have been quick to say that there is no problem between them, but that it is simply a contractual matter.
 In March 2023, Vanessa and Olivia's duet version of the song turned the light, as the song was finally released on Olivia's posthumous duets album Just the Two of Us: The Duets Collection (Vol. 1).